 '''

-return interpolate (Xh, norm(uh)); when using P_1, and as return interpolate (T0h, sqrt(2norm2(D(uh)) + lambdasqr(div(uh))));
+return interpolate (T0h, sqrt(2norm2(D(uh)) + lambdasqr(div(uh))));

 '''

-when using P_2 .
+when using $P_2$ .
 The sqr function returns the square of a scalar.
 Conversely, the norm2 function returns the square of the norm.
-In the min programm, the result of the elasticity_criterion function is send to the adapt function:
+In the min programm, the result of the elasticity\criterion function is send to the adapt function: